RedisLabs/redislabs-docs/content/rs/developing/crdbs/developing-streams-crdb.md

 Unlike XREAD, XREADGOUP will never skip stream entries.
 In traffic redirection, XREADGROUP may return entries that have been read but not acknowledged.

-## Comparing Streams in Active-Active Databases and Streams in Open Source Redis
+## Comparing Streams in Active-Active Databases with Streams in Open Source Redis

-### Stream entries limitations
+### Stream command notes

-In Active-Active databases:

-1. XADD with a full ID can fail in default strict mode.
+1. XADD with a full ID will fail when using the _strict_ default ID generation mode.
-1. When used as an iterator, XREAD may skip entries.
+1. XREAD may skip entries when iterating a stream that is concurrently written to from more than one region.
 1. XSETID fails when the new ID is less than current ID.

-### Consumer groups limitations
+### Consumer group notes

-Consumer groups are not replicated with the exception of:
+The following consumer group operations are replicated:

 1. Consecutive XACK operations
-1. XGROUP CREATE and XGROUP DESTROY
+1. Consumer group creation and deletion (that is, XGROUP CREATE and XGROUP DESTROY)

-Other limitations are:
+All other consumer group metadata is not replicated.

+A few other notes:

-1. XGROUP SETID, DELCONSUMER are not replicated.
+1. XGROUP SETID and DELCONSUMER are not replicated.
 1. Consumers exist locally (XREADGROUP creates a consumer implicitly).
-1. RENAME of a stream deletes all consumer group information.
+1. Renaming a stream (using RENAME) deletes all consumer group information.